awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

 Keep the following in mind when choosing a metric:
 + Not all metrics work for target tracking\.
 This can be important when you are specifying a customized metric\.
 The metric must be a valid utilization metric and describe how busy an instance is\.
 The metric value must increase or decrease proportionally to the number of instances in the Auto Scaling group\.
 That's so the metric data can be used to proportionally scale out or in the number of instances\.
 For example, the CPU utilization of an Auto Scaling group works \(that is, the Amazon EC2 metric `CPUUtilization` with the metric dimension `AutoScalingGroupName`\), if the load on the Auto Scaling group is distributed across the instances\.
 + The following metrics do not work for target tracking:
   + The number of requests received by the load balancer fronting the Auto Scaling group \(that is, the Elastic Load Balancing metric `RequestCount`\)\.
-The number of requests received by the load balancer doesn’t change based on the utilization of the Auto Scaling group\.
+The number of requests received by the load balancer doesn't change based on the utilization of the Auto Scaling group\.
   + Load balancer request latency \(that is, the Elastic Load Balancing metric `Latency`\)\.
-Request latency can increase based on increasing utilization, but doesn’t necessarily change proportionally\.
+Request latency can increase based on increasing utilization, but doesn't necessarily change proportionally\.
   + The CloudWatch Amazon SQS queue metric `ApproximateNumberOfMessagesVisible`\.
 The number of messages in a queue might not change proportionally to the size of the Auto Scaling group that processes messages from the queue\.
 However, a customized metric that measures the number of messages in the queue per EC2 instance in the Auto Scaling group can work\.
-For more information, see [Scaling Based on Amazon SQS](as-using-sqs-queue.md)\.
+For more information, see [Scaling based on Amazon SQS](as-using-sqs-queue.md)\.
 + A target tracking scaling policy does not scale in your Auto Scaling group when the specified metric has insufficient data, unless you use the `ALBRequestCountPerTarget` metric\.
 This works because the `ALBRequestCountPerTarget` metric emits zeros for periods with no associated data, and the target tracking policy requires metric data to interpret a low utilization trend\.
 To have your Auto Scaling group scale in to 0 instances when no requests are routed to the target group, the group's minimum capacity must be set to 0\.
 + To use the `ALBRequestCountPerTarget` metric, you must specify the `ResourceLabel` parameter to identify the target group that is associated with the metric\.

-### Monitoring Amazon EC2 Metrics<a name="target-tracking-monitoring"></a>
+### Monitoring Amazon EC2 metrics<a name="target-tracking-monitoring"></a>

 To ensure a faster response to changes in the metric value, we recommend that you scale on metrics with a 1\-minute frequency\.
 Scaling on metrics with a 5\-minute frequency can result in slower response times and scaling on stale metric data\.

 To get this level of data for Amazon EC2 metrics, you must specifically enable detailed monitoring\.
 By default, Amazon EC2 instances are enabled for basic monitoring, which means metric data for instances is available at 5\-minute frequency\.
-For more information, see [Configuring Monitoring for Auto Scaling Instances](enable-as-instance-metrics.md)\.
+For more information, see [Configuring monitoring for Auto Scaling instances](enable-as-instance-metrics.md)\.

-### Instance Warm\-up<a name="as-target-tracking-scaling-warmup"></a>
+### Instance warm\-up<a name="as-target-tracking-scaling-warmup"></a>

 When you create a target tracking scaling policy, you can specify the number of seconds that it takes for a newly launched instance to warm up\.
 Until its specified warm\-up time has expired, an instance is not counted toward the aggregated metrics of the Auto Scaling group\.